CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 !!! note "Formulating User Stories"
     Consider what are the different types of users that will be interacting with your system (your stakeholders) and what features they would want to have that the current NodeBB does not provide.
 You may want to reference features in existing Q&A systems that may be desirable, or conduct interviews with people who could be a potential user of this system.

+Once you have your list of user stories, create a new GitHub Project board (click into Projects on your team repository).
+Then create two new columns to the left called **"User Stories"** and **"Backlog"**.
+At this point in time, you should have **"User Stories", "Backlog", "To-Do", "In Progress" and "Done"**, in that order from left to right.
+Feel free to add more columns if your teams decide that you need them during your development process

-Once you have your list of user stories, open your Github Projects board and create an additional column called “User Stories”.
-Then, using the “+ Add item” button at the bottom, create draft issues for each of your user stories.
+Add your user stories into the **"User Stories"** column using the **“+ Add item”** button at the bottom, create draft issues for each of your user stories.

 In the body of each of these draft issues, provide a brief justification of its prioritization ranking that your team decided on.
 You should order all the user stories in this column from highest to lowest priority.